HushSpec

 • The h2h CLI: validate, test, init, lint, diff, fmt, audit, panic, sign, verify, and keygen

-• Seven built-in rulesets in rulesets/ for common deployment profiles
+• Seven built-in rulesets for common deployment profiles

-• Compliance and scenario packs in library/ for healthcare, finance, government, education, DevOps, and general hardening
+• Compliance and scenario policy packs for healthcare, finance, government, education, DevOps, and general hardening

-• A shared fixture corpus in fixtures/ that CI runs across all four SDKs
+• A shared evaluator fixture corpus that CI runs across all four SDKs

 A Minimal Example